 As many as one in five people report feelings of rage, disgust, fear, or anxiety when they hear certain sounds associated with chewing, sniffling, tapping, or clicking.
 However, some experience severe physical and/or emotional responses to these sounds, leaving them unable to spend time with family, maintain social relationships, or even go to school.
 The condition, known as misophonia, was named at the turn of this century.
 It is still not included in medical textbooks and is not yet recognized by insurance companies—meaning that for those who can get help, care probably won’t be reimbursed.

-Following their daughter’s struggle with misophonia, Steve and Diane Miller, founders of the REAM Foundation, embarked on a journey to advance the science behind this under-recognized condition.
+Following a family member's struggle with misophonia, the founders of the REAM Foundation embarked on a journey to advance the science behind this under-recognized condition.
 They engaged the Center for Strategic Philanthropy’s (CSP) experts to determine how philanthropic capital can best support efforts to research, diagnose, and treat misophonia, and provide the information and awareness that could offer hope to individuals and families.

 In partnership with the REAM Foundation, CSP assessed the nascent field of misophonia and uncovered a number of critical gaps.
 CSP’s landscape analysis found a lack of scientific consensus around the very definition of the condition, a highly fragmented field, and a dearth of funding by the major funders of US research, including the National Institutes of Health.